curityio/aws-token-publisher/README.md

 Provide the credentials, that is the **AWS Access Key ID and AWS Access Key Secret**, of the user that has the permission to access the DynamoDB.
 Alternatively, choose **AWS Profile Name** to load credentials from the system (i.e. from `~/.aws/credentials`).
 Provide the name of the profile, that is the name of the entry in the credentials file.

-If **AWS Role Arn** is specified, an AssumeRole attempt will be made with the credentials found, either from config (Access Key ID and Access Key Secret) or from profile.
-The credentials then don't have direct access to DynamoDB but instead need to have access to the role that will provide temporary credentials to access DynamoDB
+If **AWS Role Arn** is specified, an AssumeRole attempt will be made with the provided AWS region and the credentials found, either from config (Access Key ID and Access Key Secret) or from profile.
+The credentials then don't have direct access to DynamoDB but instead need to have access to the role that will provide temporary credentials to access DynamoDB.

-Select **EC2 Instance Profile** if the Curity Identity Server runs on an EC2 instance and the instance has an IAM role assigned with permissions to access the DynamoDB.
+Select the option **EC2 Instance Profile** if the Curity Identity Server runs on an EC2 instance and the instance has an IAM role assigned with permissions to access the DynamoDB.

 ![Configure the listener](docs/configure-listener.png)